ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 <a name="vspherenetwork"></a>
 #### Step 4.6 Recreate vSphere networking

-Migration involves recreating the vRack VLAN-backed portgroups on the destination vDC to ensure VM network consistency.
+Setting up a new vDC involves recreating the vRack VLAN-backed portgroups on the destination vDC to ensure VM network consistency.
 If vRack VLANs are in use on the source VDC, vRack can be used to stretch the L2 domain to the destination vDC to allow for a more phased migration plan.
 For more information consult our guide about [Using Hosted Private Cloud within a vRack](../using-private-cloud-with-vrack/).

 Here is a checklist of aspects to take into account: